 - I probably wasn’t able to ask him what he thought of it after midway through the film I politely in a whispered tone told the dad to please tell his son to settle down.
 In response he starkly told me in an upset tone and regular voice his son’s age.
 To which I reiterated his logic back at him.
 10 mins. later he quietly told his son to settle down.

 - I remember before I was 7 in July of 2000, when the Cineplex opened I went to see X-MEN.
-My dad gave me and my brothers a chocolate bar before the film and I wasn’t a prick.
-My dad also thought Suicide Squad ho-hum.
+My dad gave me and my brothers a chocolate bar before the film and I am sure I wasn’t as bad as that.
+Dad also thought Suicide Squad was ho-hum.